ethereum/go-ethereum/cmd/clef/README.md

-**Signer API**
+Clef
 ----
-The signer utility can be used to sign transactions and data and is meant as a replacement for geth's account management.
+Clef can be used to sign transactions and data and is meant as a replacement for geth's account management.
 This allows DApps not to depend on geth's account management.
-When a DApp wants to sign data it can send the data to the signer, the signer will than provide the user with context and asks the user for permission to sign the data.
+When a DApp wants to sign data it can send the data to the signer, the signer will then provide the user with context and asks the user for permission to sign the data.
 If the users grants the signing request the signer will send the signature back to the DApp.

 This setup allows a DApp to connect to a remote Ethereum node and send transactions that are locally signed.
-This can help in situations when a DApp is connected to a remote node because a local Ethereum node is not available, not synchronised with the chain or a particular Ethereum node that has no build in, or limited account management.
+This can help in situations when a DApp is connected to a remote node because a local Ethereum node is not available, not synchronised with the chain or a particular Ethereum node that has no built-in (or limited) account management.

-The signer can run as a daemon on the same machine, or off a usb-stick like [usb armory](https://inversepath.com/usbarmory), or a separate VM in a [QubesOS](https://www.qubes-os.org/) type os setup.
+Clef can run as a daemon on the same machine, or off a usb-stick like [usb armory](https://inversepath.com/usbarmory), or a separate VM in a [QubesOS](https://www.qubes-os.org/) type os setup.

 ## Command line flags
-The signer accepts the following command line options:
+Clef accepts the following command line options:
 ```
 COMMANDS:
    init    Initialize the signer, generate secret storage